 Tax Exemption Period

-The tax exemption period under Export Services Act is 20 years, which may be extended for an additional 10 years.
+The tax exemption period under Act 20 is 20 years, which may be extended for an additional 10 years.

-To obtain the benefits of the Puerto Rico Export Services Act, the legal entity must request and obtain a grant of tax exemption.
+To obtain the benefits of Act 20, the legal entity must request and obtain a grant of tax exemption.
 The grant is considered a contract between the legal entity and the government of Puerto Rico.